The Best Burger For Every Part of Houston

 Burger cravings could strike at any moment.
 Where will you be when they do?
 As long as you’re somewhere in Houston, have no fear: the burgers are here.
-You don’t need to settle for just any bottom of the barrel burger.
-This list of twenty-five burger places exists to guarantee that you can find the best burger near you in any area of H-town.
+You don’t need to settle for just any bottom-of-the-barrel burger.
+This list of twenty-three burger places exists to guarantee that you can find the best burger near you in any area of H-town.

 This grocery store has been a part of Houston since the 1930’s, and their famous Grim Burger has only been slaying since the 1970’s.
 The Grim Burger is loaded up with macaroni and cheese, bacon, jalapenos, and a fried egg.
 It’s become a Houston legend, but Lankford Grocery also has lots of other variations for you to try, including a Frito Pie Burger, the spicy Fireman Burger, plus a veggie burger option.

 Just before you reach the Kemah Boardwalk is Tookies, a hometown burger joint classic.
 Tookies is bustling more often than not, thanks to the Clear Lake area locals that continue to come back week after week.
 Try the Squealer: a juicy hamburger patty infused with bits of bacon.
 The biggest and best onion rings you’ve ever had in your life on the side wouldn’t hurt, either.